Coarse Personalization

 \section{Surplus calculation details}

-\citet{Bergemann2011} find that as firms can better granularly personalize, they attain higher levels of producer surplus and societal total surplus generally increases in equilibrium.
-With our coarse personalization framework, we are able to empirically examine the theoretical results from \citet{Bergemann2011}.
-Since the firm can only choose $L$ unique treatments to assign, individuals can be assigned a treatment that is either above or below their optimal level or even in a different treatment dimension.
-Compared to the granular case, the consumer surplus can increase or decrease if they receive a higher or lower than optimal treatment level under our coarse personalization procedure.
-In contrast, the producer surplus will always diminish when the firm more coarsely targets by the optimality principle of fully granular personalization.
-Due to the ambiguous effect on consumer surplus, the total surplus generated for each individual $i$ can either increase or decrease compared to the fully granular case.
+With our coarse personalization framework, we can empirically visualize how surplus changes with the level of personalization.
+Since the firm can only choose $L$ segments to assign, individuals can be assigned a treatment that is either above or below their optimal level or even in a different treatment dimension.
+Compared to full personalization, the consumer surplus may increase or decrease under coarse personalization.
+In contrast, the producer surplus will always diminish when the firm more coarsely personalizes by the optimality of full personalization.
+Due to the ambiguous effect on consumer surplus, the total surplus generated for each individual $i$ can either increase or decrease compared to the full personalization.

-Intuitively, we expect that some individuals benefit from coarse personalization because they may receive a treatment that is better for them than what they would get in the fully granular personalization case.
-The distortion in the firm's ability to perfectly granularly personalize creates this benefit to individuals.
-In determining the optimal assignments and the optimal treatments to offer, the firm trades off the gains in consumer surplus from the distortion and the profits they gain from the treatments and their assignments.
-However, an individual consumer cannot benefit too much lest the firm would reassign her to another treatment where the gain in consumer surplus is lower or even negative.
-These non-monotonic changes to the individual-level consumer surplus as the targeting ability of the firm increases directly parallels to the non-monotonicity in the consumer surplus as firms are able to use more features of the data to personalize prices in \citet{Dube2017}.
-Total surplus can increase or decrease with coarse personalization depending on the changes in consumer surplus relative to the producer surplus.
-If the consumer surplus gain from coarse personalization dwarfs the loss in producer surplus, then total surplus may increase with coarse personalization.
+Intuitively, we expect that some individuals benefit from coarse personalization because they may receive a treatment that is better for them than what they would get under full personalization.
+The distortion in the firm's ability to fully granularly personalize creates this benefit to individuals.
+For the segmentation strategy, when determining the optimal assignments and the optimal treatments to offer, the firm maximizes profits without considering consumer surplus.
+An individual generally cannot benefit too much, otherwise the firm would reassign the individual to another treatment.
+These non-monotonic changes to the individual-level consumer surplus as the personalization ability of the firm increases directly parallels to the non-monotonicity in the consumer surplus as firms are able to use more features of the data to personalize prices in \citet{Dube2017}.
+Total surplus can increase or decrease with coarse personalization depending on the changes in consumer surplus relative to the producer surplus; if the consumer surplus gain from coarser personalization dwarfs the loss in producer surplus, then total surplus increases with coarser personalization.